 1. Start by emptying your shed

-2. Group your items
+2. Group your items to make shed storage easier

 Organise the items that have survived the cull into groups.
 How you do this is up to you, but it might be based on product type and purpose, on how often you use the item, or on how its size will work best for your space.